iTwin/bis-schemas/Standard/BisCustomAttributes.remarks.md

 ## SchemaLayer

-A schema at a particular layer can reference schemas at the same layer or lower.
+A schema at a particular layer can only reference schemas at the same layer or lower.

 ### Core